Jamesg127/CouriSpeedruns/README.md

 ###Resources

-Thank You to Pranav Illendula for all the information on Kaggle.
+Thank You to *Pranav Illendula* for all the information on *Kaggle*.
 Make sure you check out their project, because there is a lot more information there than there is on this!

 (Unfinished)